Malena-duck/ada-template-website/README.md

   <img src="./assets/img/Runtime_evolution.png" />
 </p>

-At th
+Around the 1915s we can see there was variation in runtime duration with a few ups and downs ocsillating around 60 minutes.
+As time went on however we can see a steadily increase in film duration until the 1960s where the median duration of films plateaued around 100 minutes and has remained there ever since.
+Take note that the 25th and 75th quantiles (grey area) also plateaued with the median.

- they were called one reelers.
-But with time technology progressed allowing films to be as long as needed.
-Here we can see that since the 1960s the median duration of films has plateaued around 100 minutes.
+So nowadays movies have little variation in their runtime, but did they settle on the right choice?